apache/parquet-site/content/en/blog/features/alp_encoding.md

 Encoding floating point data is a complicated engineering problem.
 Prior to ALP the only FLOAT/DOUBLE encoding in Parquet (other than Plain) was [Byte Stream Split](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT).
 Byte Stream Split does not reduce the size of data but *can* make the compression ratio and speed better when a heavyweight compressor is used afterwards.

-Using heavyweight compressions, however, introduces two problems:
+Using heavyweight compression, however, introduces two problems:
 - Slow decompression speed
-- Requires to decode entire page to retrieve a single value (the "random access" problem)
+- Requires decoding the entire page to retrieve a single value (the "random access" problem)

-ALP succeeds at solving both of this problems without losing compression ratio.
+ALP succeeds at solving both of these problems without losing compression ratio.

 ### Benchmark